Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: The Experiment

 \subsection{Electron-pion coincidence identification}

 At the high luminosity of Hall C, there were many triggers for which an electron and a pion originate from different beam bunches, spaced by 4 ns for this experiment.
-Fig.~\ref{fig:cht} shows the electron-pion time difference distribution for a typical kinematic setting.
-The green lines indicate the region used to define the in-time coincidences, while the four sets of blue lines represent accidental coincidence regions---two on each side of the main peak.
-The average number of events in these four accidental peaks was subtracted from the main peak to select true electron-pion coincidences.
+The average number of events in four accidental peaks (2 on either side of the true coincidence peak) was subtracted from the central peak to select true electron-pion coincidences.
 For settings I and II (Spring 2018), the peak width was about 0.4 ns, consistent with the expected timing resolution of the trigger scintillators in both spectrometers, and a cut of $\pm 1$ ns was used to identify in-time coincidences.
 For setting III (Fall 2018), a mis-cabling problem caused the peak to be much wider (2.2 ns), reducing the ability to reject kaons and protons using coincidence timing.
 A wider cut of $\pm 2$ ns was therefore applied for setting III.
 Fortunately, the RF timing was operational for setting III, which more than compensated for this deficiency.
 The accidental-to-real ratio varied throughout the experiment from 10\% to 50\%.